 7 things you may not know about Leroy Sané

-Here are five things you may not know about Manchester City's German international Leroy Sané.
+Here are seven things you may not know about Manchester City's German international who's being linked with a move to Bayern München.

 1. Football in the blood